adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 .. admonition:: Important

-    As we continuously enhance Flower 1.13 at a rapid pace, we'll be periodically updating this guide.
+    As we continuously enhance Flower at a rapid pace, we'll be periodically updating this guide.
 Please feel free to share any feedback with us!

-..
-    [TODO] Add links to Flower Next 101 and Flower Glossary

 Happy migrating! 🚀